awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 **SSH connection requirements**
 Take note of the following requirements and limitations for session connections using SSH:
 + Your target instance must be configured to support SSH connections\.
-For more information, see [\(Optional\) Allow SSH connections through Session Manager](session-manager-getting-started-enable-ssh-connections.md)\.
+For more information, see [\(Optional\) Enable and control permissions for SSH connections through Session Manager](session-manager-getting-started-enable-ssh-connections.md)\.
 + You must use the user on the instance associated with the Privacy Enhanced Mail \(PEM\) certificate, not the `ssm-user` account that is used for other types of session connections\.
 For example, on EC2 instances for Linux and macOS, the default user is `ec2-user`\.
 For information about identifying the default user for each instance type, see [Get Information About Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connection-prereqs.html#connection-prereqs-get-info-about-instance) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Logging isn't available for Session Manager sessions that connect through port forwarding or SSH\.
 This is because SSH encrypts all session data, and Session Manager only serves as a tunnel for SSH connections\.